mitogen-hq/mitogen/docs/api.rst

     .. py:method:: close ()

-        Cause :py:class:`mitogen.core.ChannelError` to be raised in any thread waiting in :py:meth:`get` on this receiver.
+        Cause :class:`mitogen.core.ChannelError` to be raised in any thread waiting in :meth:`get` on this receiver.

     .. py:method:: get (timeout=None)